-TIPS FOR ANSWERING/FACILITATING DISCUSSION
+TIPS FOR ANSWERING / FACILITATING DISCUSSION:

-- Establish ground rules for discussion, eg, everyone should listen respectfully; don't interrupt; only one person speaks at a time; no one's ideas should be made fun of; you can disagree with ideas but not with the person; try to understand others as much as you hope they understand you; etc. - Sit the group in a circle, making sure all cadets can be seen by everyone else. - Ask questions that will provoke thought; in other words avoid questions with yes or no answers. - Manage time by ensuring the cadets stay on topic.

-- Listen and respond in a way that indicates you have heard and understood the cadet.
+- Establish ground rules for discussion, eg, everyone should listen respectfully; don't interrupt; only one person speaks at a time; no one's ideas should be made fun of; you can disagree with ideas but not with the person; try to understand others as much as you hope they understand you; etc. - Sit the group in a circle, making sure all cadets can be seen by everyone else. - Ask questions that will provoke thought; in other words avoid questions with yes or no answers. - Manage time by ensuring the cadets stay on topic. - Listen and respond in a way that indicates you have heard and understood the cadet.
 This can be done by paraphrasing their ideas. - Give the cadets time to respond to your questions. - Ensure every cadet has an opportunity to participate.
 One option is to go around the group and have each cadet answer the question with a short answer.
 Cadets must also have the option to pass if they wish. - Additional questions should be prepared ahead of time.

-SUGGESTED QUESTIONS
+SUGGESTED QUESTIONS:

 - Q1.
 How did you feel about the activity? - Q2.
 What did you feel you accomplished? - Q3.
 What benefit did the community receive from your participation? - Q4.
-In what other ways can you be a more active citizen based on this experience?
+In what other ways can you be a more active citizen based on this experience? - Q5.
+When performing a leadership assignment during the day, how did you motivate the team to complete the activity?